pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 to add comments to possible style errors.
 Comments typically follow the pattern `<!-- |CORRECT-WORD| is preferred. -->`.
 1. Review any comments that have appeared within your text.
-These comments suggest changes that might be necessary to fit the house writing style.
+These comments suggest changes that might be necessary to meet [IX Standards](https://confluence.eng.vmware.com/display/public/IXCS/IX+Content+Standards).
 1. Make your changes and delete the comments.
 DocWorks sometimes publishes HTML comments so it is important to delete them.